 At 22 Weeks Pregnant, what changes are occurring with your body?

-You can now feel the top of your uterus about ¾ of an inch (2 cm) above your belly button.
+At 22 week pregnant you can feel the top of your uterus about ¾ of an inch (2 cm) above your belly button.
 As mentioned last week, many women describe this as the most comfortable trimester.

 How big is your baby at 22 weeks pregnant?